GroupGPT: A Token-efficient and Privacy-preserving Agentic Framework for Multi-User Chat Assistant: Introduction

-In our work, these issues are effectively addressed.
-We introduce GroupGPT, a multi-agent based chatbot framework tailored for real-world social group chats.
-GroupGPT is capable of understanding complex multimodal social content, including user-shared images, memes, videos, and voice messages.
-It adopts a small-large model collaborative design which significantly reduces the LLM's token footprint, protects users' private information, and improves scalability in dynamic, high-volume group-chat environments.
-To enable systematic evaluation of intervention behavior, we further propose MUIR, to the best of our knowledge, the first benchmark dataset for multi-user intervention reasoning.
-MUIR contains 2500 group-chat segments with annotated rationales, supporting quantitative assessment of intervention timing, appropriateness, and conversational utility.
-Additionally, we conduct a user study with 30 participants in real group-chat settings.
-The chatbot instantiated under the GroupGPT framework achieves an overall score of 4.72/5.0 in response quality as evaluated by an LLM-as-a-judge, and is ultimately well received by the majority of participants.
-Our contributions are summarized as follows: \begin{itemize}[left=0pt, topsep=1pt] \item We propose GroupGPT, a novel group chatbot framework composed of several specialized sub-agents, including an Intervention Judge, a Privacy Transcriber, a Multimodal Processor, and a Final Respondent. \item We introduce MUIR, the first benchmark dataset for group chat intervention reasoning with human-annotated rationales. \item Comprehensive experiments show that GroupGPT delivers high-quality responses, achieves efficient token consumption, and provides strong privacy protection. \end{itemize}
+To support quantitative evaluation of intervention behavior, we propose an innovative data curation pipeline that constructs MUIR, a benchmark dataset for multi-user chat assistant intervention reasoning, which contains 2500 group-chat segments with annotated rationales.
+In evaluation, the chatbot instantiated under the framework achieves an overall score of 4.72/5.0 in response quality as evaluated by an LLM-as-a-judge methodology, and is ultimately well received by the majority of participants.

+Our contributions are summarized as follows: \begin{itemize}[left=0pt, topsep=1pt] \item We propose GroupGPT, a novel group chatbot framework composed of several specialized sub-agents, including an Intervention Judge, a Privacy Transcriber, a Multimodal Processor, and a Final Respondent. \item To the best of our knowledge, MUIR is the first benchmark dataset for group chat intervention with human-annotated rationales.
+We further propose an innovative data curation pipeline for constructing this dataset. \item Comprehensive experiments show that GroupGPT delivers high-quality responses, achieves efficient token consumption, and provides strong privacy protection. \end{itemize}